top of page

 The Paint Job Problem

-The guide offers strategies, all operating within what we can view as the "Product-Based, Transactional, Top-Down Model."
+The guide offers strategies, all operating within what I call the "Product-Based, Transactional, Top-Down Model."

 • Product-Based: The opera is a finished product—usually a work from the European canon—to be delivered to consumers.
-The repertoire is the goal rather than the tool.
+Repertoire is the goal rather than the tool.

 • Transactional: The relationship between institution and community is one of exchange.
 Money flows one way; entertainment flows the other.
-And Art (that should be based in two ways communication) is not still very clear as success is measured in "butts in seats" rather that change in the full society.
+Success is measured in "butts in seats" rather than change in the full society.

-• Top-Down: Artistic decisions flow from very few professionals to the public.
-The community's role is to receive—and, if we're progressive, to feel "represented" by choices made on their behalf.
+• Top-Down: Artistic decisions flow from a very few professionals to the public.
+The community's role is to receive—and, if we are progressive, to feel "represented" by choices made on their behalf.

 This model has brought us to 0.7%.
 Continuing to refine it will not reverse the trend.
 It will only slow the decline.

 These are not sustainable solutions.
-They are retouches that doesn't take into account two very important elements:
+They are retouches that ignore two fundamental truths:

-2. They leave the fundamental power structure intact: institutions still decide what stories matter, very few people is still control creation, and communities still just watch without any real decision making power.
+Second: Paint jobs leave the fundamental power structure intact.
+Institutions still decide what stories matter.
+Very few people still control creation.
+Communities still just watch—without any real decision-making power.

 Enter Chalamet